💪 Unlock Father’s Day Savings - Limited Time OnlyUnlock Savings

 What are collagenase injections?

-Collagenase Clostridium histolyticum injection (Xiaflex) is used to treat Dupuytren's contracture (a painless thickening and tightness of tissue [cord] beneath the skin in the palm, which may make straightening one or more fingers difficult) when a cord of tissue can be felt on examination.
+Collagenase Clostridium histolyticum injection (Xiaflex) is used to treat Dupuytren's contracture (a painless thickening and tightness of tissue [cord] beneath the skin in the palm, which may make straightening one or more fingers difficult) as well as Peyronie's disease.
+Side effects include itching, swelling, pain, bruising, or redness of the penis, as well as a popping sound in an erect penis.
+You should not have sex between the first and second injection in the treatment cycle and for at least four weeks after the second injection in a treatment cycle.